TigerGraph-DevLabs/tigergraph-mcp/README.md

 1. Clone this repository and install the package with development dependencies.
 2. Activate your virtual environment.
+3. Set up the `.env` file—see [3.
+Create the `.env` File](#3-create-the-env-file) for more information.
-3. Choose one of the following interfaces to launch:
+4. Choose one of the following interfaces to launch:

 ---